-- The student must have completed an approved Professional Education program and hold a valid Oklahoma license or Provisional, Standard, or Professional Certificate; or - 2.
-Students in a master's program must (a) satisfy the departmental requirements for unqualified admission to the master's degree program; (b) have a minimum overall GPA of at least 2.50; (c) complete the interview for Professional Education; and (d) complete one semester credit hour of early laboratory and clinical experiences with a grade of "C" or better or a grade of "P,"

-- and (e) complete an orientation to Professional Education course with a grade of "C" or better or a grade of "P." - 3.
-Students classified by the Graduate College as "special" or "provisionally admitted" must (a) have a minimum overall GPA of at least 2.50; (b) complete the interview for Professional Education; and (c) complete one semester credit hour of early laboratory and clinical experiences and an orientation to Professional Education course with a grade of "C" or better or a grade of "P" and receive a passing score on the OGET.
+- 2. Students in a master's program must (a) satisfy the departmental requirements for unqualified admission to the master's degree program; (b) have a minimum cumulative overall GPA of at least 2.50; (c) complete the interview for Professional Education; (d) complete one semester credit hour of early laboratory and clinical experiences with a grade of "C" or better or a grade of "P," and (e) complete an orientation to Professional Education course with a grade of "C" or better or a grade of "P." - 3.
+Students classified by the Graduate College as "special" or "provisionally admitted" must (a) have a minimum cumulative overall GPA of at least 2.50; (b) complete the interview for Professional Education; and (c) complete one semester credit hour of early laboratory and clinical experiences and an orientation to Professional Education course with a grade of "C" or better or a grade of "P" and receive a passing score on the OGET.